iyerdivya/Group-3_Assignment-2/README.md

 # Group-3_Assignment-2
 Group assignment done as a part of Data Analytics with Python program
 ### Key Contributors for the assignment
-  Divya Iyer
+  1. Divya Iyer
-  Bhumica Dua
+  2. Sushma Dawadi
-  Sushma Dawadi
+  3. Ping Yao
-  Ping Yao
+  4. Bhumica Dua